LunarEngineer/themodelshop/README.md

 This is essentially a simple feature store containing the data you've predicted to be most optimally suited for solving your business problem.

 You can currently provide that as either a local filepath or an S3 location.
 This assumes appropriate access to components is defined and in-place and does not currently support encryption in and of itself.
-Short term goals are to implement TLS such that the agent can independentally prevent unknown substitution of actors.
+A long term goal is to implement TLS such that the agent can independentally prevent unknown substitution of actors.

 This will be a high effort task either whenever I get arsed to do it because *I* need it, or some kind soul takes the time to issue a pull request coupled with an in-depth code review.